ctmaher/modendro/README.md

 # "Not read" gives you a data.frame of files that were not read in and potentially why
 ex.pos[["Not read"]]
 #>                                                                                                 file
-#> 1   /private/var/folders/z3/8vzzgsxs5z77l16gk9l71k4m0000gn/T/RtmpBGXBoc/temp_libpathfcae43e3c3f0/modendro/extdata/broken.pos
+#> 1   /Library/Frameworks/R.framework/Versions/4.5-arm64/Resources/library/modendro/extdata/broken.pos
-#> 2 /private/var/folders/z3/8vzzgsxs5z77l16gk9l71k4m0000gn/T/RtmpBGXBoc/temp_libpathfcae43e3c3f0/modendro/extdata/old_file.pos
+#> 2 /Library/Frameworks/R.framework/Versions/4.5-arm64/Resources/library/modendro/extdata/old_file.pos
 #>                                                                        message
 #> 1                        Unknown problem with .pos file.
 Check in CooRecorder.
-#> 2 This file was not made with CooRecorder >7.7 (do an update & resave file)
+#> 2 .pos files must be from CooRecorder ≥ 7.8 (update CooRecorder & resave file)

 # you can see the coordinates
 ggplot(ex.pos[["Raw coordinates"]], aes(x, y)) +